Marlin, Texas

 Marlin is a city in Falls County, Texas, United States.
-The population was 5,462 at the 2020 census.
+Its population was 5,462 at the 2020 census.
 Since 1851, it has been the county seat of Falls County.
 Marlin has been given the nickname "The Hot Mineral Water City of Texas" by the 76th Texas State Legislature.
 Mineral water was discovered there in 1892.

 History

-Establishment and Antebellum Era (1851–1861)
+Establishment and antebellum era (1851–1861)

 The city of Marlin is located 4 mi east of the Brazos River, which runs through the center of the county.
 The low falls on the river southwest of present-day Marlin was the site of Sarahville de Viesca, established in 1834 by Sterling C. Robertson.

-The act of the state legislature creating Falls County that passed on January 28, 1850 established Viesca (renamed Fort Milam) as the county seat.
-Citizens petitioned to choose their own location and a vote was held on January 21, 1851 that established the county seat at Adams, near the home of Dr. Allensworth Adams.
+The act of the state legislature creating Falls County that passed on January 28, 1850, established Viesca (renamed Fort Milam) as the county seat.
+Citizens petitioned to choose their own location and a vote was held on January 21, 1851, that established the county seat at Adams, near the home of Dr. Allensworth Adams.
 On March 22, 1851, the Falls County commissioners court voted to rename Adams the "Town of Marlin" to honor former Robertson County alcalde John Marlin.
+The new town of Marlin was laid out around a courthouse square and a log courthouse was constructed, which also served as a school and church.
+In 1854, a new courthouse was constructed for $5,000; it was painted white with dark green shutters and a chrome yellow door.

-The new town of Marlin was laid out around a courthouse square and a log courthouse was constructed which also served as a school and church.
-In 1854 a new courthouse was constructed for $5,000, painted white with dark green shutters and a chrome yellow door.
+In 1859, the population of Marlin was 2,875 whites, 1,225 slaves, and nine free blacks.

-In 1859, the population of Marlin was 2,875 whites; 1,225 slaves; 9 free blacks.
+Schools

-Early Schools
+Early schools

 The first schools in Falls County were private schools established at Marlin.
 A tuition school, Marlin Male and Female Academy, was located on Ward Street in 1871, north of the courthouse square.
 The school was renamed and relocated before finally being sold in 1886, only to be destroyed by fire in 1900.
 A new public brick school was constructed in 1903 and a high school was completed in 1917.
 The Marlin Independent School District was established in 1923.
-Nearly half a century before in 1875, two other schools for African Americans were organized.
+Nearly half a century before, in 1875, two other schools for African Americans were organized.
 The two black schools were dependent on state funds, and met in the African and Baptist churches.
-In 1916, the city council voted to build a school for blacks; later, the Booker T. Washington High School was constructed in 1951 on Commerce Street and designed by the architectural firm of Thomas, Jameson and Merrill.
-This school remains standing but is vacant.
-The two school districts merged in 1968 into the Marlin Independent School District.
+In 1916, the city council voted to build a school for blacks; later, the Booker T. Washington High School was constructed in 1951 on Commerce Street and designed by the architectural firm of Thomas, Jameson, and Merrill.
+This school remains standing, but is vacant.
+The two school districts merged in 1968 into the Marlin Independent School District (MISD).
 In 1900, the town's Jewish residents organized a Sunday school.